SSV Jahn Regensburg

 Sport- und Schwimmverein Jahn Regensburg e.
 V., commonly known as SSV Jahn Regensburg, Jahn Regensburg, SSV Jahn or simply Jahn, is a German football club based in Regensburg, Bavaria.

-The club plays their home games at Jahnstadion Regensburg since 2015.
+The club has played their home games at Jahnstadion Regensburg since 2015.
 The club colours are white and red, the team's most common nicknames 'Rothosen' (Red Shorts) and 'Jahnelf' (Jahn Eleven).
-Jahn currently plays in the 2.
-Bundesliga the German second division, having been promoted from the 3.
-Liga in the 2023–24 season.
+Jahn currently plays in the 3.
+Liga the German third division, having been relegated from the 2024–25 2.
+Bundesliga.

 History

 The club is based on a gymnastics club founded in 1886 as Turnerbund Jahn Regensburg which took its name from Friedrich Ludwig Jahn, whose ideas of gymnastics greatly influenced German sport in the 19th century.
 The football department was created in 1907.

 The footballers left their parent club in 1924 to form Sportbund Jahn Regensburg.
 In 1934, they joined Sportverein 1889 Regensburg and Schwimmverein 1920 Regensburg to form SSV which has departments for athletics, boxing, futsal, gymnastics, handball, kendo and nine-pin bowling.
 The football department separated in 2000 as SSV Jahn Regensburg.

 Despite the 1934 merger of the football section into the wider sports club, the footballing side's best finish in the Bezirksliga Bayern was a second-place finish in 1930.
 In the Gauliga Bayern, one of sixteen top flight divisions formed in the re-organization of German football under the Third Reich in 1933, Jahn lasted for only two seasons before being relegated in 1935.
 It returned in 1937 and their best performances were consecutive third-place finishes in 1938 and 1939 after which they became a less competitive mid-to-lower table side.